oceanprotocol/docs/content/tutorials/react-setup.md

 ## Requirements

-- `nodejs` >= 10 installed.
-(You can check using `node -v`.)
+- `nodejs` >= 10 is installed.
+You can check using `node -v`
-- `npm` >= 5.2 installed.
-(You can check using `npm -v`.)
+- `npm` >= 5.2 is installed.
+You can check using `npm -v`
-- [oceanprotocol/docker-images](https://github.com/oceanprotocol/docker-images) running, but with _Pleuston not running_.
-(Pleuston is another React app.)
+- Running all the services started by `./start_ocean.sh --no-pleuston --local-pond-node` in [oceanprotocol/docker-images](https://github.com/oceanprotocol/docker-images) running with
-- A browser with [MetaMask](https://metamask.io/) and some Ether in your account (for the network you're connected to).
+- Using browser with [MetaMask](https://metamask.io/) and some Ether in your account (for the network you're connected to).
 See [the tutorial about getting Ether and Ocean Tokens for testnets](/tutorials/get-ether-and-ocean-tokens/).

 ## Tutorial Steps

 1. Run `npx create-react-app marketplace` in you terminal.
 This will create a folder named `marketplace` with a boilerplate React app.
-2. Move to your dapp directory with `cd marketplace` and run `yarn add @oceanprotocol/squid web3`.
-This adds OceanProtocol and Web3 packages to the dapp.
+2. Move to your app directory with `cd marketplace` and run `yarn add @oceanprotocol/squid web3`.
+This adds the OceanProtocol and Web3 packages to the app.
-3. At this point you can already run `yarn start` which starts the dapp in your browser at [localhost:3000](http://localhost:3000).
+3. At this point you can already run `yarn start` which starts the app in your browser at [localhost:3000](http://localhost:3000).
 4. To clear the React spinning icon, open `src/App.js` and modify the source to:

    ```javascript